Overview

 Protected routes

-Middleware checks the session with createServerClient.
-If no user is found, it redirects to sign-in and preserves intent parameters (variant_id, redirect_to).
+Route protection runs inside proxy.ts — a feature-flag-aware proxy that sits in front of Next.js.
+It checks the Supabase session via createServerClient.
+If no user is found on a protected path, it redirects to /sign-in and preserves intent parameters (variant_id, redirect_to).

 import { createServerClient } from '@supabase/ssr'